priscilla-arinze/mySQL-to-PDO/README.md

 # mySQL-to-PDO
 PHP 5.6 to PHP 7

-Database connection transition from mySQL to PDO
+Database connection transition from mySQL connect to PDO